axllent/silverstripe-scss/docs/en/Configuration.md

 ## Source maps

 Source maps are very helpful when building, debugging or maintaining a website.
 They let you use browser development tools (such as Chrome's inspector) to see the exact file and line where your SCSS selectors are declared.
-By default sourcemap is enabled (file), and only in `dev` mode.
+By default sourcemap is enabled (inline), and only in `dev` mode.

 Available settings are:
 * `file` (separate file in the same location as the compiled stylesheet)
-* `inline` (embedded in the compile stylesheet)
+* `inline` (embedded in the compiled stylesheet)
 * false (enabled by default)

 ```